Fear inside Amazon warehouses as workers face sick colleagues and mandatory overtime

 The tension is exacerbated by Amazon’s notoriously grueling labor conditions.
 The company has intense quotas for workers—and they likely haven’t been relaxed, according to Zachary Lerner, senior director of labor organizing for New York Communities for Change, an organization that works closely with Amazon employees in New York.
 (An Amazon spokesperson told Fast Company that, “Associate performance is measured and evaluated over a long period of time, as we know that a variety of things could impact the ability to meet expectations in any given day or hour.”)

 Last November, The Atlantic reported that some workers had to scan a new item every 11 seconds to hit their quota, which translated into hundreds of items an hour and thousands of products a day.
 This means it can be difficult for workers to take regular bathroom breaks that would allow them to properly wash their hands.
-“They are telling us to wash our hands and wipe down our stations,” says William Stoltz, who works at an Amazon fulfillment center in Minneapolis.
+“They are telling us to wash our hands and wipe down our stations,” says William Stolz, who works at an Amazon fulfillment center in Minneapolis and is part of The Awood Center, a community group that helps Amazon workers.
 “But we don’t get extra time to do this.”

 Employees have also been asked to work “Mandatory Extra Time,” according to another text message provided by Athena.
 The text message, sent to workers in Fort Worth, suggests that if employees decline to work extra hours, and don’t report their absence, it would result in “separation of employment.”
 (The Amazon spokesperson did not provide more details about how “separation of employment” might occur.)